2026 Hope In Action

 Develop a cohort of senior Arabic-speaking EMDR practitioners, strengthen their advanced trauma treatment skills, and prepare them to become future co-trainers in bi-national programs.

-The Teachers' Lounge, Haifa
+The Teachers' Lounge, In Memory of Shira Banki, Haifa

 Hebrew Union College